Hidden (2015 film)

+Hidden was released in the United States by Warner Bros.
+Pictures on September 15, 2015.
+The film received a few positive reviews from critics and grossed $310,273 worldwide.

 Plot

 An unknown strange outbreak has devastated the United States.
-A family of three, Ray (Alexander Skarsgård), Claire (Andrea Riseborough) and their daughter Zoe (Emily Alyn Lind), have taken refuge in an abandoned fallout shelter shortly after the catastrophe to hide from the monsters outside.
+A family of three, Ray (Alexander Skarsgård), Claire (Andrea Riseborough) and their daughter Zoe (Emily Alyn Lind), have taken refuge in an abandoned fallout shelter shortly after the Air Force begins bombing the civilian population of their town.
 Zoe wakes one night after having a nightmare of the 'Breathers'.
 The family has difficulty coping in their cramped environment but manage by having a set of rules, such as always keeping calm and never leaving the shelter.
 The three soon discover at dinner that their already dwindling rations are also being consumed by a rat and try to find and kill it.
 The family also discovers that the rat managed to sneak into the shelter through an opening other than the main barricaded hatch.
 They find a small air duct but Ray reassures Zoe that the Breathers wouldn't be able to fit through the duct.
 They believe they may be the only ones left alive.
 The Breathers have been actively hunting down the family, and have nearly located them multiple times.
 Claire and Ray's priority is to keep Zoe alive, regardless of what happens to them.

-In a flashback, it is the beginning of the outbreak, 301 days ago.
-After the start of outbreak, Ray, Claire and Zoe drive along a highway fleeing their town, Kingsville, only to be stopped with many other people by the CDC.
-Signs all around state that they are under quarantine.

 Claire kills the rat but in the process, Ray accidentally knocks over one of their lamps, burning a wooden table.
 Having put out the fire, the family quickly realizes that the smoke produced from the fire is drifting up the air duct, giving away their position to anyone in the area.
-Later they discover that the smoke has left ash covered all above their shelter hatch, making their hiding place visible.
+Later they discover that the smoke has left ash covering their shelter hatch, making their hiding place visible.
 Claire and Ray go to the surface to cover and hide their shelter but Zoe, using a homemade periscope, spots a humanoid figure in the distance.
 Disregarding her mother's rules, Zoe climbs through the barricade to the surface to warn her parents of the Breather.
 She manages to warn them and they all go back into the shelter, but are followed.
 Claire, Ray and Zoe try to keep quiet but Zoe's doll, Olive, gets caught on a nearby pipe screw and activates, making noises.
 The Breather attempts to break in.

-Others join and finally break through the hatch and into the shelter.
-Claire and Zoe manage to escape through the air duct but Ray is caught and disappears, followed by a spatter of blood.
-Claire and Zoe run and end up on the highway where they were stopped by the CDC.
+In a flashback to the beginning of outbreak, Ray, Claire and Zoe drive along a highway fleeing their town, Kingsville, only to be stopped with many other people by the CDC.
+Signs all around state that they are under quarantine.